 - Deb Shill, Assistant Director of Student Health and Counseling Services and Lead Nurse, November 5

-- Stephanie Brown, Director of Student Health and Counseling Services & Lead Psychologist, November 2
+- Stephanie Brown, Director of Student Health and Counseling Services and Lead Psychologist, November 2

-- Rod Schultz, Associate Director- Major & Planned Giving, Development & Alumni Relations, November 2
+- Rod Schultz, Associate Director of Major and Planned Giving, Development & Alumni Relations, November 2

 - Jamie Leonard, Chef de Cuisine, Dining Services, November 15